Russell Simmons, accused of sexual misconduct, steps down from businesses

 "There is so much guilt, and so much shame," she added.
 She says she was prompted to go public following the accusations against ex-Hollywood producer Harvey Weinstein.

-Lumet, now 50, described being given a ride in Simmons' car and instead of taking her home, having his driver bring her to his apartment.
+Lumet, now 50 and a screenwriter for the 2008 film "Rachel Getting Married," described being given a ride in Simmons' car and instead of taking her home, having his driver bring her to his apartment.

 She felt like she had no choice but to go with him, she said, and he led her to the bedroom where he "penetrated" her and was "frustrated" over his sexual performance.